bennett-nguyen/marlb/README.md

 <br>to run the script file

 # Syntax
-**Comment**: notated using `"`, any code that stands after `"` will be ignored (although any character that this program doesn't recognize will be considered as a comment as well, using a comment notation is still a best practice)
+**Comment**: notated using `"`, any code that stands after `"` will be ignored (although any character that this interpreter doesn't recognize will be considered as a comment as well, using a comment notation is still a best practice)
 <br><br>
 **Playing notes**:
 Any character in the list below will play a specific note